 Proven mobile app survey questions for in-app feedback

 A successful mobile app survey needs to be well-designed to garner responses.
 The same best practices for designing a customer experience survey apply: have a goal, keep your survey short, and don’t be afraid to iterate.

 Here are the most popular 2-question survey methodologies for collecting feedback on your brand and app experience.

 Net Promoter Score (NPS) question

-The NPS survey question asks how likely your users are to refer you to a friend on a scale of 0 to 10.
+Delighted’s NPS software sends out a survey asking how likely your users are to refer you to a friend on a scale of 0 to 10.
 The question segments your users into three groups: promoters, passives, and detractors.